AdKats/AdKats/README.md

     </li>
     <li>
         <b>Full Logging.</b>
-        One of the main reasons AdKats was made in the first place.
+        One of the main reasons AdKats was created in the first place.
-        All admin activity is trackable via the database per your custom settings for every command;
-        So holding your admins accountable for their actions is quick and painless.
+        All admin activity is trackable via the database per your custom settings for every command, so holding your admins accountable for their actions is quick and painless.
-        And, if you are using BFAdminCP 2.0+ nobody but your highest admins will need direct Procon access.
+        And, if you are using BFAdminCP 2.0+ nobody but your highest admins will need manual Procon access.
     </li>
     <li>
         <b>Setting Lock.</b>